16,000 people displaced from Jebel Marra since September: UNAMID

 Meanwhile, Mamabolo announced that the UNAMID headquarters would move from the capital of North Darfur State, El-Fasher to Khartoum as part of the Mission’s exit strategy.

-He pointed out that UNAMID has so far handed over 8 sites to the Sudanese government, saying two more sites will be handed over before the end of December.
+He pointed out that UNAMID has so far handed over 8 sites to the Sudanese government, saying the Mission will withdraw from two more sites before the end of December.

 A tripartite working group including the Sudanese government, African Union (AU) and the United Nations (UN) has been set up in February 2015 to develop an exit strategy for the UNAMID from Darfur.